-§ 7.5 E. What requirements exist for mandatory retirement?
+E. What requirements exist for mandatory retirement?

-As of January 1, 2016, general retirement age for men and women is 62 years and 9 months.
-The retirement age will increase every year by three months until it reaches 65 years in 2025.
+General retirement age for men and women is 62 years.
 For certain professions, different retirement ages are established.
 The employee is entitled to go on premature retirement if he or she wishes to do so.
 The rules on premature retirement slightly differ depending on profession.